 (Lummi II).
 After a summary judgment ruling that the evidence did not support the Lummi's claim and another trip to the Ninth Circuit, see United States v.
-Lummi Nation, 876 F.3d 1104 (9th Cir.
+Lummi Nation, 876 F.3d 1004 (9th Cir.
 2017) (Lummi III), the District Court for the Western District of Washington determined that the Ninth Circuit's decision foreclosed further litigation in the case and dismissed the matter.
 United States v.
 Washington, No. C70-9213RSM, 2019 WL 3029465 (W.D.
 Wash.
 July 11, 2019).
 In doing so, however, Chief District Judge Ricardo S. Martinez noted that dismissal was a necessary but "unsatisfactory resolution" and "strongly urge[d] the parties to work together ... to resolve the dispute in a fair and equitable manner."
-Id. at 8.
-As of the date of this update, the case is on appeal before the Ninth Circuit.
+Id. at \8.
+On June 2, 2021 in an unpublished memorandum opinion, the Ninth Circuit partially reversed, ruling that the District Court had misinterpreted the court's prior opinion in Lummi III and remanded "for the purpose of entering judgment in favor of the Lummi Nation on the ground that the Lummi Nation U&A includes the entirety of the area contested in this subproceeding."
+Lower Elwha Klallam Indian Tribe v.
+Lummi Nation, \\\\ Fed.
+Appx. \\, 2021 WL 2259393 \1.